Andrew Roberts, Baron Roberts of Belgravia: Commentary on history

 In the context of the First World War, Roberts believes that the treaty obligations imposed on the German Empire should have been significantly tougher.
 He has stated that the victorious powers of the Entente alliance should have broken up Germany into component sub-national territories akin to the disorganised situation prior to the unification of Germany in the mid-1800s.
 Ultranationalism was eventually "burned out of the German soul", in Roberts's opinion, at a truly devastating cost.

 Roberts's analysis of the Second World War states that the Nazi German government had significant advantages in military organisation and economic power early in the war.
 He has argued that, if someone other than Adolf Hitler had control of the nation's military strategy, the country would likely have forgone a costly direct invasion of Soviet territory, which occurred through Operation Barbarossa, and instead would have swept through Mediterranean territories before trying to seal off British-controlled Middle East areas.
 Roberts has stated his belief that likely morale-building victories against the comparatively weak forces to the southeast could have allowed Hitler to essentially win the war.

 According to Roberts, the other key strategic mistake was the German declaration of war against the United States, which was announced only four days after the Pearl Harbor attacks despite the fact that the Nazi regime had no legal obligation to take such an action.
 Roberts has stated that, after the declaration, Germany could not keep the US war-making economic machine at bay.
 Thus, in his view, the "mistakes, delusions, and exaggerated self-confidence complexes that the fascist government fostered proved its undoing."

 Roberts has additionally stated that he views Joseph Stalin's control of the Soviet Armed Forces as having been disastrous to the allied efforts against the Axis powers.
 He has commented that Stalin's obsessive tactics of killing his own men for ideological reasons cost him thousands upon thousands of troops.
 He claimed that in the Battle of Stalingrad alone, Soviet forces killed the equivalent of two full divisions of their own personnel.

-In terms of more recent history, Roberts has whole-heartedly embraced Thatcherism.
-He has remained a staunch backer of British Prime Minister Margaret Thatcher and her socio-political legacy.
-In Roberts's opinion, Thatcher's insight to push Britain into a path in which it kept out of the euro currency concept, while still having strong ties to various European economies and otherwise engaging in international trade, has been validated by the Eurozone crisis in the aftermath of the Great Recession.
+More recently, Roberts has whole-heartedly embraced Thatcherism.
+He is a staunch backer of British Prime Minister Margaret Thatcher and her socio-political legacy.
+In Roberts's opinion, Thatcher's decision to keep Britain out of the euro currency, while retaining strong ties with various European economies and otherwise engaging in international trade, has been validated by the Eurozone crisis in the aftermath of the Great Recession.
 After the British prime minister Tony Blair of the Labour Party resigned, Roberts assessed him as an "exemplary war leader" with his "vigorous prosecution of the War against Terror", which would leave him regarded as a "highly successful prime minister".
 In the 2016 United Kingdom European Union membership referendum, Roberts backed the "Leave" vote.